 Readability tools calculate the readability score based on several factors and formulas.
 Typical factors used for measuring readability include:

-Several online tools can determine the readability of your content.
+Several online content optimization tools can determine the readability of your content.
 For example, the Hemingway App is a popular free tool to check readability.

 It's crucial to hook readers quickly and keep them engaged.
 That's why your content must be easy to read, engaging, clear, concise, factual, high-quality, and scannable.